-Policy Owner: Review period: Last Review: 18 th October 2021 Approving Committee: FGB Next Review: October 2022 Latest FGB adoption:
+Policy Owner: Review period: Annual Last Review: October 2022 Approving Committee: FGB Next Review: October 2023 Latest FGB adoption: October 2021

 Public Sector Equality Duty

 This policy is written with due regard for the public sector equality duty that is placed on all schools.
 Willowbrook School will make reasonable adjustments for members of the school community with SEND and protected characteristics and guard against discriminatory practices and victimisation to ensure no-one is treated unfairly.